 - Compression – Wrapping the legs in ace bandages, or wearing compression stockings or tight pantyhose can reduce RLS sensations.

-Massage therapy is one of the most well known approaches for helping RLS.
+Restless Leg Syndrome massage therapy is one of the most well-known approaches to help.
 While concentrating on bodywork for the lower half of the body is the general rule, below are five specific tips for the administering therapist: